melisahr/DynamicPolymorphism-OOP/README.md

 Make an if/else if statement.
 If the user type 1 for choice, then use the Dog's constructor and its method speak.
 Similiar process goes for the else if, but use the Cat class instead.
-Else if the user doesn't pick either choice then return invalid.
+Else if the user doesn't pick either choices then return invalid.